 A Beginner's Guide To Sustainable Interior Design

 ‘Sustainable Interior Design is a relatively new Interior Design trend based around a conscious and sustainable outlook on life.
-It takes into consideration the impact fast consumerism has on our environment and carbon footprint.
+It takes into consideration the impact fast consumerism has on our environment and our carbon footprint.
 Typically this design style incorporates little to none synthetic and plastic materials.
-It champions local artisans and craftsmanship and focuses on sourcing local natural materials.’
+It champions local artisans and craftsmanship and focuses on sourcing local natural materials.
 This is my personal definition and interpretation of Sustainable Interior Design.

 To fully understand Sustainable Interior Design we must first go back to the beginning and understand what sustainability actually is.
 According to youmatter.world, sustainability ‘can be defined as the processes and actions through which humankind avoids the depletion of natural resources to keep an ecological balance so that the quality of life of society doesn’t decrease.’

 The Earth’s natural resources are being used up at such a speed that we are at the brink of depleting all our natural resources.
 If we do not make a conscious effort to curb our consumption and find other alternatives, then we will find ourselves in trouble.
-A lot of natural materials do renew over an extended period of time, but we’re consuming at such a speed that these materials do not have adequate time to renew, thus putting further strain on other natural resources that are renewing faster and are easier to access.
+A lot of natural materials do renew over an extended period of time, but we are consuming at such a speed that these materials do not have adequate time to renew, thus putting further strain on other natural resources that are renewing faster and are much easier to access.

 Another aspect of sustainability is pollution.
-We as humans are generating far more waste than we are capable of disposing of and recycling, safely and quickly as possible.
+We as humans are generating far more waste than we are capable of disposing of and recycling safely and quickly as possible.
 Synthetic materials are made of highly toxic chemicals which are released into the atmosphere when these materials begin to decompose and break down.
 These toxins are highly dangerous to humans, animals and plants.
 These toxins are also interfering with our renewable natural resources, causing problems and delaying their renewing time.

 It is designing with an emphasis on sustainability.
 According to ecolife.com, ‘Sustainable design is the intention to reduce or completely eliminate negative environmental impacts through thoughtful designs.
 This concept can be applied across all fields of design, such as designing buildings or products.’

-Sustainable ways of designing is on the rise.
+Sustainable ways of designing are on the rise.
 Designers are now shifting to a sustainable mindset of designing.
 It is all about stopping and thinking about our consuming and buying behaviour.
 We are beginning to see a huge range of products being made from sustainably sourced materials.
 Whether it is through using new natural materials, recycled natural materials, low impact synthetic materials or recycled synthetic materials, sustainable designing is proving itself to be the better alternative.

-And what is Sustainable Interior Design?
+And What Is Sustainable Interior Design?